Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 Biohazardous Waste

-Biohazard waste disposal accounts for the safe removal of contaminated materials like gloves, swabs, and urine containers.
+Biohazard waste disposal involves the safe removal of contaminated materials such as gloves, swabs, and urine containers.
 Disposal must follow strict environmental and health regulations, and cutting corners here risks fines or health hazards.
 If conducting urine or saliva workplace drug testing, this cost isn’t optional.
-Every sample collected generates waste that must be handled as potentially infectious, requiring sealed containers, labeled bags, and licensed disposal services.
+Every sample collected generates waste that must be handled as potentially infectious and requires sealed containers, labelled bags, and licensed disposal services.
 Facilities must also maintain documentation to prove compliance, which adds administrative overhead.
 In high-volume testing environments, the accumulation of waste can be substantial, and improper handling could expose staff to pathogens or lead to legal consequences.
-Investing in proper disposal protects both people and the organization’s reputation.
+Investing in proper disposal protects both people and the organisation’s reputation.

 Breaking Down the Costs: Facility Prep